intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

 	echo "done"  > $KAFL_CTL/control

-Now it should be possible to start up a new _VSOCK_ harness by first, start listening on the host using  `socat VSOCK-LISTEN:8089,fork –`, and then start kAFL (make sure it’s using HARNESS_NONE, as always when using userspace harnesses) using `fuzz.sh run linux-guest --debug -p1 --sharedir sharedir/`.
-You should see the text `“VSOCK fuzzing harness”` appear in your kAFL process.
+Now it should be possible to start up a new _VSOCK_ harness by first, start listening on the host using :code:`socat VSOCK-LISTEN:8089,fork –`, and then start kAFL (make sure it’s using HARNESS_NONE, as always when using userspace harnesses) using :code:`fuzz.sh run linux-guest --debug -p1 --sharedir sharedir/`.
+You should see the text :code:`VSOCK fuzzing harness` appear in your kAFL process.

 To summarize these steps can be executed to start a _VSOCK_ harness: